m652i/Codewars-JAVA/README.md

 Place I go for Java practices.

->The lower the number is, the higher the difficulty.
+The lower the number is, the higher the difficulty.

 >**8** being the easiest, **1** being the hardest.

-(I believe there are no level past 1, but I could be wrong.)
+>(I believe there are no level past 1, but I could be wrong.)

-Copying code over is from the other site is a bit difficult, so the uploads will be slower.
+Copying code over is from another site, so the uploads will be slower.

 Current completed level :